cryostatio/cryostat-legacy/README.md

 used and reported when making recordings available for export (download).
-The latter three are used when running the client in daemon/socket mode and controls the port that the client listens for connections on and which port is reported should be used for connecting to the command channel (web)socket.
+The latter three are used when running the client in daemon/socket mode and controls the port that the client listens for connections on and which port is reported should be used for connecting to the command channel socket.
+(Note: the WebSocket server always listens on `CONTAINER_JFR_WEB_PORT` and advertises `CONTAINER_JFR_EXT_WEB_PORT` regardless of `CONTAINER_JFR_LISTEN_PORT` and `CONTAINER_JFR_EXT_LISTEN_PORT`.)
 These may be set by setting the environment variable before invoking the `run.sh` shell script, or if this script is not used, by using the `-e` environment variable flag in the `docker` or `podman` command invocation.
 If the `EXT` variables are unspecified then they default to the value of their non-EXT counterparts.
 If `LISTEN_HOST` is unspecified then it defaults to the value of `WEB_HOST`.

+The embedded webserver can be optionally configured to enable low memory pressure mode.
+By setting `USE_LOW_MEM_PRESSURE_STREAMING` to any non-empty value, the webserver uses a single buffer when serving recording download requests.
+Enabling this option leaves a constant memory size footprint, but might also reduce the network throughput.

 For an overview of the available commands and their functionalities, see [this document](COMMANDS.md).